waggle-sensor/beehive-server/publishing-tools/README.md

 ## Metadata

-Each tool requires an argument specifying which metadata file it should use.
+Each tool accepts metadata to determine what values it will filter.

 ### Project Metadata